Umbrella Policy Coverage In Michigan: Why You Need It

 Suppose you cause a car accident and you’re found liable for $700,000 in pain and suffering and for medical bills not covered by No-Fault auto insurance.
 If you have $250,000 in liability and a $1 million umbrella coverage, the umbrella covers the difference between what you owe and the amount of your financial responsibility that exceeds your residual bodily injury liability limit on your auto insurance plan.

-Do I need an umbrella policy?
+Do I need an umbrella policy in Michigan?

 Yes.
-Now more than ever, drivers need umbrella policy coverage to supplement the liability coverage they have through their own car insurance.
+Now more than ever, drivers need umbrella policy coverage in Michigan to supplement the liability coverage they have through their own car insurance.
 If you cause a car accident that results in medical bills and pain and suffering damages that exceeds what you paid for to protect you on your liability insurance, this coverage will pay the difference up to the amount of umbrella coverage you paid for.

 This is crucially important for Michigan drivers especially with the new auto law.
 The new changes that took effect in July of 2020 now means that all Michigan drivers face the very real risk of being responsible for hundreds of thousands or millions of dollars in car accident-related medical bills that previously were covered by auto No-Fault insurance.